Russian destroyer Sokol (1895): Service

 Pruitki was obsolete and unsuitable for front-line combat use by the outbreak of the First World War in August 1914, and in 1915 was fitted for minesweeping.
 She was employed for minesweeping, patrol, escort duties and as a despatch vessel in the Gulf of Finland and Gulf of Bothnia during the war, joining the 2nd Minesweeping Division in January 1916.

 Pruitki's crew sided with the Bolsheviks following the October Revolution, joining the Red Fleet.
 In March 1918, Germany intervened in the Finnish Civil War, landing a division of troops (the Baltic Sea Division) to reinforce the Finnish White forces.
-The advance of the Germans and White Finns soon threatened the port of Helsingfors (now Helsinki), where the Baltic Fleet was based.
+The advance of the Germans and White Finns soon threatened the port of Helsingfors (Helsinki), where the Baltic Fleet was based.
 On 10 April 1918, the Bolsheviks managed to evacuate most of the Baltic Fleet, including Pruitki, which had been supporting the Finnish Socialist Workers' Republic (the "Red" or Socialist Finns), despite much of the Baltic still being ice-bound.
 Pruitki arrived at Kronstadt on 19 April, taking ten days for a journey that would normally take half a day owing to the difficulty in navigating the ice in such small ships.

 In August 1918, as the Russian Civil War progressed, Pruitki, together with her remaining sister ships in the Baltic Fleet, was transferred from Petrograd to the River Volga via the Mariinsk Canal System, reaching Nizhny Novgorod on 24 August.
 From August to October 1918, Pruitki took part in fighting against White Army forces near Kazan and on the River Kama, later moving to the lower reaches of the Volga and operating in the Northern parts of the Caspian Sea in 1919 to 1920.
 She was stricken on 16 August 1922 and handed over for scrapping.